Pulzar FM: Shows

-The Breakfast show is currently called the "Banging Breakfast" and has been hosted by Mike Nicholas since 2016 alongside co-hosts Hannah Smith (2016–17) and Ella McLeod (2017-18).
-The show's features include Fresh Cuts in Focus (sponsored by NZ on Air), Entertainment News, Tabasco or Truth and the Yes or No Game.
-Special guests have included Darude, Kings, Truth, Maya Payne, Skymachine and Urzila Carlson.
+The "Banging Breakfast" show was hosted by Mike Nicholas from 2016 alongside co-hosts Hannah Smith (2016–17), Ella McLeod (2017-18) and Anthony Eason (2018-2019).
+The show's features included Fresh Cuts in Focus (sponsored by NZ on Air), Hot Right Now (Dance Music News), Tabasco or Truth and the Yeah or Nah Game.
+On March 6 2023, Mike Nicholas moved from The "Banging Breakfast" to the Drive Show.
+Special guests on the show have included Darude, Pendulum, John Summit, Alison Wonderland, Wilkinson, Icona Pop, Netsky, Hedex, Koven, and more.